 Best Photography Moment #1:

-So there you have it, 10 Best Photos Moments with a special Honorable Mention.
+So there you have it, the 2014 10 Best Photos Moments with a special Honorable Mention.
 Another year has finished, and it’s time to create some new memories and photographs to share with the world.
-As always, I’d say one of my New Years resolutions is to update this blog again aside from this yearly best photo moments post, but I know a year from now I’ll be saying the same thing.
+As always, I’d say one of my New Year’s resolutions is to update this blog again aside from this yearly best photo moments post, but I know a year from now I’ll be saying the same thing.
 Regardless of the blog, keep an eye on Warbird Photos and Dietz Dolls for a lot of exciting new features and directions this year!
-So here’s to 2014 and all the new possibilities it can hold!
+Keep an eye out for the opening of the all new WARBIRD PHOTOS ONLINE STORE along with many new pinups and a lot of fun merchandise you can get such as playing cards, apparel, and more!
+So here’s to 2015 and all the new possibilities it can hold!

 HAPPY NEW YEAR EVERYONE!